CybersecuritySecurity

 • Digital providers

-These sectors, while not marked as high-criticality, are also essential for the sustainability and security of key infrastructures and services in a national and European context.
+These sectors, although not marked as highly critical, are also fundamental for the sustenance and security of essential infrastructures and services in a national and European context.

-The Directive identifies two types of entities: “Essential Entities” and “Important Entities.”
-Essential entities include those from high-criticality sectors that exceed the maximum thresholds, as well as qualified trust service providers, top-level domain name registries, and DNS service providers, regardless of their size.
-They also include public electronic communications network providers or public communication service providers considered medium-sized enterprises, public administration entities, any other entity belonging to other critical sectors identified by the Member State as an essential entity, critical entities identified by the CER Directive, and, where applicable, operators of essential services identified under the previous NIS Directive.
+The Directive identifies two types of entities: “Essential Entities” and “Important Entities”.
+The essential ones are those that belong to the sectors of high criticality that exceed the maximum limits foreseen, as well as the qualified providers of trust services and registers of top-level domain names and providers of DNS services, regardless of their size.
+Also the providers of public electronic communications networks or electronic communication services available to the public that are considered medium-sized companies, entities of the public administration, any other entity belonging to other critical sectors that the Member State identifies as an essential entity, the critical entities identified by the CER Directive and, if so provided by the Member State, the entities identified as operators of essential services in accordance with the previous NIS Directive.

-“Important Entities” are those that, while not in high-criticality sectors, are vital to the economy and society.
+The “Important Entities” are those that, although not in sectors of high criticality, are vital for the economy and society.

-The NIS2 Directive requires EU Member States to ensure that the governing bodies of organizations not only approve but also oversee the implementation of cybersecurity risk management measures.
-These governing bodies can be held accountable for violations as outlined in Article 21 of the Directive.
-It is imperative that these bodies stay updated on cybersecurity training, passing this knowledge on to their employees.
+The NIS2 Directive requires that the member states of the European Union ensure that the management bodies of the organizations not only approve, but also supervise the application of cybersecurity risk management measures.
+These governing bodies can be held liable for infringements of the provisions of Article 21 of the Directive.
+It is imperative that the governing bodies keep up to date on cybersecurity training, transmitting this knowledge to their employees.

 Security Requirements

-Article 21 of the Directive mandates that entities adopt a strategic and holistic approach to cybersecurity risk management.
+Article 21 of the Directive points out the obligation of entities to implement a strategic and holistic approach to cybersecurity risk management.
 Key points include:

-• Developing information security policies and risk assessments.
+• Development of information security policies and risk analysis.

 • Ensuring operational continuity and backup management.

-• Managing security in the acquisition, development, and maintenance of systems.
+• Security management in the acquisition, development and maintenance of systems.

-• Evaluating the effectiveness of cybersecurity risk management measures.
+• Evaluation of the effectiveness of cyber risk management measures.

-• Maintaining basic cyber hygiene practices and security training.
+• Maintenance of basic cyber hygiene practices and cybersecurity training.

-• Using cryptography and encryption as protective measures.
+• Use of cryptography and encryption as protective measures.

-• Implementing access control policies and asset management.
+• Implementation of access control and asset management policies.

-Article 29 outlines mechanisms for information exchange and the circumstances in which entities subject to the Directive must share information.
-The primary goal is to prevent, detect, or respond to incidents, recover from them, or reduce their impact, thereby enhancing the cybersecurity level of the entities involved.
+Article 29 mentions the information exchange mechanisms and the circumstances in which the entities subject to the Directive must carry out said exchanges.
+The main objective is to prevent, detect or respond to incidents, recover from them or reduce their impact, thus reinforcing the level of cybersecurity of the entities.

 Incident Notification

-Article 23 stipulates that Member States must ensure that essential and important entities notify their reference CSIRT or the competent authority of any incident that significantly impacts their service delivery.
-The incident reporting process is divided into four phases: incident detection, initial notification, intermediate notification, and final notification.
+Article 23 stipulates that Member States must ensure that essential and important entities notify their reference CSIRT or the competent authority of any incident that has a significant impact on the provision of their services.
+The security incident notification process is divided into four phases: incident detection, initial notification, intermediate notification and final notification.

-Competent authorities play a crucial role in ensuring cybersecurity across the EU, conducting thorough inspections, specialized audits, and remote monitoring.
-They can impose administrative sanctions on governing bodies and suspend the operations of an essential entity if necessary
+The competent authorities play a crucial role in ensuring cybersecurity within the European Union, carrying out thorough inspections, specialized audits and remote supervision.
+They can impose administrative sanctions on the management bodies and suspend operations of an essential entity if necessary.

 Sanctioning Regime

-Member States have until January 17, 2025, to communicate their respective sanctioning regimes to the EU.
-The financial penalties for non-compliant organizations are significant:
+A deadline of January 17, 2025 has been established for member states to communicate their respective sanctioning regimes to the EU.
+The economic sanctions for organizations that fail to comply with the established regulations are significant:

 1. ISO 27001: